LilianaGallego/SmallSquareMicroservice/README.md

   </p >
    <p align="justify">
-      The implementation of this microservice begins with the creation of the restaurant that a user with the role of owner must have and the creation of a dish that belongs to a restaurant and that has an assigned category, update of the dish, security of the routes is added, The employee is created, the dish is enabled or disabled, all the restaurants are listed with pagination and the dishes are listed by category id and restaurant id
+      The implementation of this microservice begins with the creation of the restaurant that a user with the role of owner must have and the creation of a dish that belongs to a restaurant and that has an assigned category, update of the dish, security of the routes is added, the employee is created, the dish is enabled or disabled, all the restaurants are listed with pagination and the dishes are listed by category id and restaurant id by role consumer, @Setter private static Long idUser;

    </p>